Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Simulation Study

 In Fig. \ref{fig:residuals}, we evaluate the NLP residuals of the original NMPC problem at the first time step by performing a fixed number of 10 iterations.
 As shown, the LPV-MPC algorithm generally converges to a suboptimal solution of the original NLP, according to Lemma~\ref{lem:lpvmpc-suboptimal}.
 When the last optimizer sequence is used as the anchor sequence, we retain the SQP algorithm and its convergence properties, verifying Proposition~\ref{prop:sqp-lpvmpc-equivalence}.
-Furthermore, if the optimal control sequence is used as anchor points, the LPV-MPC converges to the optimal solution (Corollary~\ref{cor:opt_conv_lpv}), notably, faster than the SQP scheme.
+Furthermore, if a KKT point is used as anchor points, the LPV-MPC maintains this stationary point (Corollary~\ref{cor:opt_conv_lpv}).

-In Fig. \ref{fig:num_iters}, the number of solver iterations required to converge is shown along a 80-step rollout of the closed-loop system.
+In Fig. \ref{fig:num_iters}, the number of solver iterations required to converge is shown along an 80-step rollout of the closed-loop system.
 For a fair comparison, both algorithms use the same LPV-MPC termination criteria~\eqref{eqn:lpv_convergence_criteria}, with $\epsilon=10^{-6}$.
-Note that this differs from the usual SQP termination criterion shown in Fig.~\ref{fig:residuals} based on the KKT residuals.
+Note that this differs from the usual SQP termination criterion based on KKT residuals.
+As shown in Fig.~\ref{fig:residuals}, both methods can yield solutions with a varying degree of optimality and iteration number.

-Furthermore, \Cref{tab:pend_sim_times} details the computational requirement of the preparation (construction of the QP) and the feedback (solving the QP) phases per iteration, averaged over the whole rollout.
+Furthermore, \Cref{tab:pend_sim_times} details the computational costs associated with the preparation (construction of the QP) and the feedback (solving the QP) phases per iteration, averaged over the whole rollout.
 For this example, LPV-MPC approaches require fewer iterations to converge at the expense of suboptimality.
-The SQP algorithm generally needs more iterations to converge, however, because computing the Jacobian is cheaper than evaluating the integral \eqref{eqn:FTC_to_LPV}, the total solution time remains comparable.
-However, it is important to note that for large-dimensional systems, where more QP iterations are expected, the LPV-MPC algorithm can be advantageous as the integration scheme~\eqref{eqn:FTC_to_LPV} can be easily parallelized.
+However, while the SQP algorithm generally needs more iterations to converge, computing the Jacobian is cheaper than evaluating the integral \eqref{eqn:FTC_to_LPV}, keeping the total solution time comparable.
+Still, for large-dimensional systems where the reduction in QP iterations dominates the additional cost of the integration scheme~\eqref{eqn:FTC_to_LPV}, the LPV-MPC algorithm can be advantageous, especially since the integration can be easily parallelized and further tuned through advanced quadrature schemes or fewer integration stages.